-The financial product implements a financial strategy based on investment in European debt securities and bonds.
-This financial product systematically integrates ESG criteria into the financial management.
-This has an impact on the selection of securities in the portfolio.
+The financial product implements a financial strategy focused on investing in European small- and midcap growth stocks, which are selected primarily for the quality of their management teams.
+This financial product always incorporates ESG criteria into its financial investments.
+This has an impact on the stocks selected for the portfolio.